Skip to main content

 Alert Dispatch

 • Chart Interpretation / Configuration Logic: The core of dispatch policies is defining "what type of problem gets automatically assigned to whom at what time."
-Proper configuration can significantly reduce manual judgment and transfer overhead, improving MTTR.
+Properly configured policies can significantly reduce manual judgment and transfer overhead, improving MTTR.

-Shield policies are used to filter low-value, known, or maintenance-window events that don't need to enter the alert handling workflow.
+Shield policies filter out low-value, known, or maintenance-window events that don't need to enter the alert handling pipeline.

 5.3.1 Core Capabilities